How To Start A Cleaning Business

 Decide On Your Services

-There are a variety of cleaning services you can offer depending on your clientele.
-Cleaning companies can provide anything from maid services, janitorial services, niche cleaning or carpet cleaning, for example.
+There are a variety of cleaning services you can offer depending on your target market.
+Cleaning companies can provide anything from maid services, commercial and residential cleaning services, or carpet cleaning, for example.
 Deciding on which services you’ll provide will help you effectively target potential customers.
 For example, are you looking to start a house cleaning business or a commercial cleaning business?
 Regardless of whether you are cleaning customers’ homes or providing office cleaning, you will want to maintain a professional appearance, show up on time as scheduled and complete the task efficiently and professionally.
 Determining the type of cleaning services to provide will help you create an effective marketing strategy and business plan.

 • Green cleaning business